What Schizophrenia Drawings May Convey

 Medically reviewed by April Justice, LICSW

 Schizophrenia drawings can be defined as pieces of art made by people who live with schizophrenia.
 Making art can provide a way to express a range of emotions and subjective experiences through images.
-Schizophrenia drawings and art can offer a profound glimpse of how a person with schizophrenia relates to reality.
+Schizophrenia drawings and art can offer insight into how a person with schizophrenia relates to reality.
 Through art, a person may convey visual hallucinations, symbolic imagery, fragmented thought patterns, and unique perspectives that may give rise to heightened emotions.
 In some cases, art therapy may be a helpful addition to the treatment plans of people with schizophrenia spectrum disorder.

 A man with glasses sits at a desk in his home and looks at some drawing on the papers in his hands.